reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 on the Input?
 Ref is short for reference, and lets us track DOM elements in our class.
 We'll use that in the future for getting the value of the field.

+Also, note `className="verticalCenter"` on the div.
+Two things: Because we're using JSX that compiles to JS objects, we can't use the normal `class` attribute, so instead use use the JavaScript convention of `className` to set the class.
+The `verticalCenter` property is given to us by Reapp, that will align things centered on our page.

-Next, see the `onTap` on Button?
+See the `onTap` property on Button?
 It's pointing to `this.handleSearch`.
 But, we don't have any handleSearch function.
 React will expect that function defined on the class, so let's wire it up.
-First, `npm install --save superagent` will give us the excellent [Superagent]() request library.
-Then, we import it with:
+First, `npm install --save superagent` which gives us the excellent [Superagent](https://github.com/visionmedia/superagent) request library.
+Then, import it:

 ```js
 import Superagent from 'superagent';